liveblocks/liveblocks/examples/nextjs-threejs-shoe/README.md

 This repo shows how to use [Three.js](https://threejs.org/) and [Next.js](https://nextjs.org/) with the storage block.
 You can change the shoe colors by clicking on it and every users in the room will see it in real time.

-> :warning: **This demo will not work if you don't have access to the private beta.
-Please contact us at hello@liveblocks.io if you want access to the storage block private beta**

 ![3d-shoe](https://liveblocks.io/_next/image?url=%2Fimages%2Fexamples%2Fthumbnail-shoe-builder.png&w=1200&q=90)

 ## Getting started